C(NN)FD -- a deep learning framework for turbomachinery CFD analysis: Methodology

-Fig. \ref{fig:BiggestSmallest_Pt} shows the impact on Total Pressure at \textit{Blading\_Out}.
+The biggest clearance case presents lower axial velocity and higher total temperature in the casing region.
+This is due to the higher rotor tip leakage mass-flow upstream, which leads to a region of lower axial momentum, in turn then leading to an increase in local entropy generation due to mixing with the main passage flow.
+Fig. \ref{fig:BiggestSmallest_Pt} shows the impact on $P_0$ at \textit{Blading\_Out}.
 The case with the biggest clearance shows lower total pressure in the hub region due to the higher stator tip leakage losses upstream.
-Lower total pressure is found also in the casing due to the higher tip leakage losses in the upstream rotor from the previous row, even if those have already partially mixed out with the main passage flow by passing through the stator row.
+Lower total pressure is found also in the casing due to the higher tip leakage losses in the upstream rotor, even if those have already partially mixed out with the main passage flow across the stator row.

 Fig. \ref{fig:BiggestSmallest_Delta} shows an overview of the percentage difference between the two cases for the different variables and the different locations.
-The greatest difference is found for axial velocity in the casing region of the R1Outlet, where differences of more than $0.3\%$ are observed between the two cases.
+The greatest difference is found for $V_x$ in the casing region of \textit{R1Outlet}, with more than $0.3\%$.

 Usually, 2D contours are assessed only for very detailed analyses.
 For most engineering applications, it is more common to perform mass-flow averaging \cite{CumpstyAveraging} in the circumferential direction to obtain radial profiles of the variables of interest.
 The radial profiles in Fig. \ref{fig:BiggestSmaller_Radial} also show that significant differences are found between the two cases.
 The main variations are found near the hub and casing region, while the main passage flow is largely unaffected by variations in tip clearance.

-These radial profiles of each variable are then mass-flow averaged to obtain an 1D average, which are used to calculate the overall performance variables of interest, such as mass-flow $\dot{m}$, pressure-ratio $PR$ and polytropic efficiency $\eta_p$.
-The non-dimensional variation of those overall performance parameters between the smallest and largest clearance cases are $\Delta \dot{m} = 0.62\%$, $\Delta PR = 0.15 \%$ and $\Delta \eta_p = 0.93 \%$.
+These radial profiles of each variable are then mass-flow averaged to obtain an 1D average, which are used to calculate the overall performance variables of interest, such as mass-flow $\dot{m}$ and polytropic efficiency $\eta_p$.
+The non-dimensional variation of those overall performance parameters between the smallest and largest clearance cases are $\Delta \dot{m} = 0.62\%$, and $\Delta \eta_p = 0.93 \%$.
 The range of the overall performance variables is provided for reference, to relate the errors in the machine learning predictions compared to typical variations for practical applications.